← All work

 4

-Takeaways
+07 · Takeaways

-Brand work is UX work.
-Every decision I made on Julive — what the poster communicates in three seconds, how the ticket buyer feels when they see the social media campaign, whether the visual language signals a festival worth attending — was a decision about user experience.
-I did not have the language for it at the time, but Julive taught me that design is always about how people perceive, feel, and decide.
+What the poster communicates in three seconds.
+How a ticket buyer feels seeing the campaign.
+Whether the visual language signals a festival worth attending.
+I didn't have the vocabulary then, but Julive taught me design is always about how people perceive, feel, and decide.